 - Sit in a separate meditation room or any quiet location.

 - Use a mala of 108 beads, as it engages the body in the recitation practice.

 - Use the middle finger and the thumb of the left hand to count the beads (if reciting mantras of wrathful Yidams —and this only with by the explicit sanction of your Teacher— use the right hand).
 The use of the index finger is not recommended.

 - Do not cross the central bead while counting.
 Turn the mala around when you reach it.

 - Repeat the mantra aloud for a few minutes, and then recite silently.
 When the mind wanders, recite the mantra aloud, or whisper the mantra for some time, and return to mental japa as soon as possible.

 - Do not perform japa in a hurried manner, like a paid contractor who tries to finish his work in a short time.
-Recite the mantra slowly, with one-pointedness and devotion.
+Recite the mantra slowly, with one-pointedness.

 - Be vigilant and alert during japa.
 Look up or stand if dullness overcomes you.

 - Focus your attention exclusively on the sound of the mantra.